fetchai/agents-aea/docs/integration.md

         :return: return the hash in hex.
         """
 ```
-Lastly, we implemented a support function that generates a random hash to help us with security issues.
+Lastly, we implemented a support function that generates a random hash to help us with verifying the uniqueness of transactions.
 The sender of the funds must include this hash in the transaction
-as extra data for the transaction to considered valid.
+as extra data for the transaction to be considered valid.

-Moving forward, we are going to discuss the different implementation of `send_transaction` and `validate_transacaction` for the two natively supported ledgers of the framework.
+Next, we are going to discuss the different implementation of `send_transaction` and `validate_transacaction` for the two natively supported ledgers of the framework.

 ## Fetch.ai Ledger
 ```